How Difficult is it to Prove Chronic Fatigue in a Disability Claim?

 That’s the sort of question insurance companies ask when they receive a claim for disability benefits on account of CFS.
 They ask that question even when the illness has been diagnosed by a medical professional.
 Here, as with chronic depression, it is critical that patients develop a strong medical record by visiting their doctor, explaining their symptoms, and undergoing treatment for CFS.

-An Ontario long term disability lawyer from Preszler Law Firm can help organize those records, obtain other evidence from the person suffering with CFS and his or her loved ones, and elicit expert testimony to support a claim for benefits.
+An Ontario long term disability lawyer from Preszler Injury Lawyers can help organize those records, obtain other evidence from the person suffering with CFS and his or her loved ones, and elicit expert testimony to support a claim for benefits.
 A lawyer can also help by interpreting the insurance policy or law on which benefits are based and ensure that the insurers are not playing games with small print or vague phrases.